SreeniEadara/ai-hax/README.md

 ## Elements of AI in Biotech

-Out plan focuses on synthesizing protein sequences based on user defined conditions using the GPT-4 large language model.
+Our plan focuses on synthesizing protein sequences based on user defined conditions using the GPT-4 large language model.

 Benefits:
 - Fast, easy method to generate fusion proteins with several functions.
 Does not require extensive literature search.